kamakiri01/vrchat-message-util/README.md

 # DEPRECATED

-VRChat API may changed.
+The VRChat API has probably changed.
 This unofficial tool is deprecated. thx.

 # VRChat Message Util